 One or more contact persons can be added to each news article.
 Users from your own organization can be searched and added, or people outside the system can be added.
 The data can be edited manually.
 With the check box you can select the content to be displayed on the news.

-LiveTiles Reach can display videos from YouTube, Vimeo or Microsoft Stream.
+LiveTiles Reach can display videos from YouTube, Vimeo, Microsoft Stream and Kaltura.
 You can insert a video by clicking the "+" in the content editor.
 After entering the URL you will see a preview of the video:

 Depending on the roles of a group, the editing process can be forced or used on a voluntary basis.
 This allows editors to release their content directly, if appropriate.
 Authors, on the other hand, must have their content approved.